odigity/academy/README.md

 * [templates/](templates/) &mdash; example project templates of every variety
     * [All-in-One](templates/all-in-one/) &mdash; demonstrates combining your HTML, CSS, and JavaScript all in one file
     * [One-File-Per-Type](templates/one-file-per-type/) &mdash; demonstrates separating your HTML, CSS, and JavaScript in three separate files, one file per resource type
-    * [Multiple Scripts](templates/multiple-scripts/) &mdash; demonstrates separating your JavaScript into multiple files
+    * [Multiple Scripts](templates/multiple-scripts/) &mdash; demonstrates separating your JavaScript into multiple files which will be loaded as scripts

 ## Viewing Apps, Sites, and Templates